 Emre Şentürk (M.Sc.)

-A characteristic that I have developed very early and preserved to this day is that I do not shy away to ask controversial questions and try to depolitise (I truly love this word) them, in order to enable technical discussions.
-This is also the reason why I founded the Essydo Magazine: a space for limitless questions and limitless answers.
+A characteristic that I have developed very early, and luckily preserved to this day, is that I do not shy away from asking controversial questions and try to depoliticise (I truly love this word) them, in order to enable technical discussions.
+This is also the reason why I founded Essydo Magazine: a space for endless questions and limitless answers.

 The name Essydo, as you might have noticed, is derived from Homer’s Odyssey.
-I gave this nickname to myself many years ago.
+I chose this nickname for myself many years ago.
 It represents the opposite of the tragic hero of Odysseus, who had to overcome sheer endless obstacles and wanderings to reach his destination.
-I believe the name is suitable for this magazine, because its content is very goal-oriented and down to the point.
+I believe the name is suitable for this magazine because its content is very goal-oriented and down to the point.